 “Drugs have warped your mind, Tim.
 I love you, but it was never like that.”

 I thought about all the ups and downs we had gone through, the time he had accused me of molesting Stu.
-He thought of things in his own way, and the truth was not as important as how he interpreted it.
+He thought of things in his own way.
+The truth was not as important as how he interpreted it.
 It was clear to me, in my drug haze.
 There was no way to make him see it.

 “Well, I guess I’m just a fag to you.”
-I wanted to add how much it had hurt when he left me for Lydia, but it sounded like whining, like a fag.
+I wanted to add how much it had hurt when he left me for Lydia.
+It sounded like whining, like a fag.
 I said nothing more.

-He stared at me, turned away and walked quickly out of the yard.
+He stared at me, turned away, walking quickly out of the yard.

 Wanted a woman, never bargained for you.